Out of all the short-haired guinea pig breeds, the Abyssinian guinea pig is one of the most unique, namely due to their whirlpool-shaped coat.

 Cavies who are well-bonded with their owners will often show affection by making a “coo” noise.

-This is a different sounding noise than the one a guinea pig makes when they are stressed.
+This is a different sounding noise than the one guinea pigs make when they are stressed.
 An unhappy cavy will produce more of a “cooin” squeak.

 Do Abyssinian Guinea Pigs Become Attached to Humans?

-Despite their little size, abysinnians can be very loving and affectionate animals.
+Despite their little size, Abyssinian guinea pigs can be very loving and affectionate animals to guinea pig parents.

 My two cavies called Jake and Finn love being around humans and will run up to greet anyone who walks past their cage.